edoardomanieri/Parlament_network/README.md

 # PARLIAMENT NETWORK

-Thesis project that aims to uncover latent alliances among italian politicians.
+Thesis project that aims to uncover latent networks among italian politicians.

-# Structure of the project
+# Project description

-1. Gather data of sponsorships among politicians of the italian parliament by modifying R scripts [Briatte, 2016].
+-  Gather data of sponsorships among politicians of the italian parliament [Briatte, 2016].
-2. Obtain the adjacency matrices for each legislation and build a network model.
+-  Obtain the adjacency matrices for each legislation.
-3. Use the Infinite Relational Model to model the parliament network.
+-  Use the Infinite Relational Model to model the parliament network.
-4. Implement Gibbs Sampling to obtain the distribution of the clusters inside the parliament.
+-  Implement Gibbs Sampling to obtain the distribution of the clusters inside the parliament.

-5. ...
+# Project structure

+- *irm.py* : file containing different models used to implement Gibbs Sampling for the Infinite Relational Model.
+- *network.py*: main execution of the model
+- *preprocessing.py*: preprocessing of the parliament csv data
+- *import_data*: folder containing the modified R scripts used to gather data
+- *gibbs_sampling_matlab.m*: paper implementation of Gibbs Sampling in Matlab

 # Walking through gibbs sampling Python code